 The Federal Perkins Loan Program provides low interest loans for full-time students with the most financial need.
 There are limited Perkins Loans available; therefore, only the most needy students receive these loans.
-Recipients are selected at the sole discretion of Student Financial Services.
+Recipients are selected at the sole discretion of the Office of Financial Aid.

 |Maximum Loan Amounts||Interest Rate|

 Federal Perkins Loans are available for students who complete a financial assistance application and are determined eligible by the Office of Financial Aid.